cbility/YES/README.md

 2. Install local development dependencies

-    Navigate to the project root directory
+    Navigate to the project root directory if not already there
     ```shell
         cd /path/to/project/
     ```